 Brain Research Foundation Fay/Frank Seed Grant Program

-Foundation anticipates the Seed Grant Program will fund a total of $800,000 in grants.
-Each total award is limited to $80,000 (direct costs) for a two year grant period.
-The first grant payment of $40,000 will be made upon completion of the Seed Grant Acceptance Form (June 2017).
-The final payment of $40,000 will be made contingent upon receipt of a Preliminary Progress and Financial Report (June 2018).
+Award Information: Each total award is limited to $80,000 (direct costs) for a two year grant period.
+The first grant payment of $40,000 will be made upon completion of the Seed Grant Acceptance Form (June 2020).
+The final payment of $40,000 will be made contingent upon receipt of a Preliminary Progress and Financial Report (June 2021).

-Cost Sharing: 100% of the Seed Grant funds must be utilized for direct costs.
+Budgetary Requirements: 100% of these BRF Seed Grant funds must be utilized for direct costs.
+Costs not permitted:

 Materials to submit: